enric1994/tinderquiz/README.md

   </div>
 </div>

 Wow!
 Finally the target complete all the questions!
-Now he is awarded wit my phone number 😆
+Now he is awarded wit my phone number, I hope that he chat me on Whatsapp... 😆

+___

 ### Integration with Telegram